Imi Knoebel

 Knoebel studied at the Kunstakademie Düsseldorf under Joseph Beuys alongside Blinky Palermo, forming a creative partnership that profoundly shaped his artistic development.
 His early artworks, including the iconic Raum 19 installation (1968), established his commitment to investigating spatial relationships and the materiality of color.
 These investigations continue to define his practice, whether through monumental paintings, wall-based reliefs, or intimate works on paper.

 Color is central to Knoebel's artworks.
 His compositions often feature bold, geometric forms in vibrant hues or subtle gradations, creating visual tensions between flatness and depth, simplicity and complexity.
-His limited edition prints and signed editions translate this exploration into highly collectible formats, making his distinctive visual language accessible to collectors worldwide.
+His limited edition prints and signed editions translate Imi Knoebel’s exploration of color and geometry into highly collectible formats, making his abstract artworks accessible to collectors worldwide.
 These prints—ranging from screenprints to lithographs—capture the precision and chromatic intensity of his larger works while retaining their conceptual rigor.

 Throughout his career, Knoebel has remained committed to the possibilities of abstraction, continually reinventing his approach while maintaining a consistent focus on the essential qualities of color and form.
 His artworks are held in major international collections, and his influence on contemporary abstract painting remains profound.